moebiussurfing/ofxBeatClock/README.md

 # ofxBeatClock

-openFrameworks addon to run a DAW styled BPM-Beat clock with tap tempo and external MIDI sync (slave) and Ableton LINK (master/slave).
+openFrameworks addon to run a DAW styled BPM-Beat clock with tap tempo and external MIDI sync (slave) and Ableton Link (master/slave).

 ## Screencast